LappleApple/awesome-leading-and-managing/Transitioning to Management.md

  - [The Most Important, Yet Overlooked Management Skill](https://getlighthouse.com/blog/management-skill): by Lighthouse.
 Takeaway: Curiosity is the most important trait of a leader.
 Ask questions.

 - [The New Manager Death Spiral](https://medium.com/@rands/the-new-manager-death-spiral-51a806b252dd#.3678kokzb): by Michael Lopp.
 Takeaway: management isn't a promotion.
 Thinking, "I can do it all.
 I’m The Boss," will lead you to take on too much responsibility and set yourself up for failure.
 Avoid this outcome by delegating, hiring a diverse team, and listening.

+- [Only 10% of CEOs Have This Critical Skill](https://www.linkedin.com/pulse/only-10-ceos-have-critical-skill-ryan-holmes): by Ryan Holmes.
+Takeaway: Social media skills are increasingly worthwhile for leaders to develop, for reasons ranging from recruitment outreach to promoting products.

 - [Popforms New Manager Guide](https://gallery.mailchimp.com/44b412d7516b3a88b8be5c8c9/files/new_manager_guide_popforms.pdf): by the Popforms team.
 A four-step how-to for new managers to own their new role.
 Long but actionable.